 Jenn: These are gorgeous doors.

-Douglas: I was just going to tell you about that. … That was one of the [benefits] of somebody who wanted to build … a showpiece that he could maybe get business from.
+Douglas: I was just going to tell you about that. … That was one of the [benefits] of somebody who wanted to build a showpiece that he could maybe get business from.
 We had spec’d out pretty simple doors.
 And he was like, “No no, can’t do that, … that’s not going to look good enough.”
 So he did the doors on his own accord.
 That’s Western Red Cedar.
-He had old telephone poles that he milled into doors. … And if you look at them closely, in a few places you can find … Maybe on the outside more than the inside.
-Let me look on the outside.
-Like here, maybe here.
-He said that there were a number of places where there were bullet holes … from people shooting at telephone poles, and shooting at road signs.
-It was in Washington [County] or wherever it came from.
-And when they were milling it, when the saw blade would hit the lead, they’d get this ‘poof’ of lead out of the thing.
+He had old telephone poles that he milled into doors, and if you look at them closely, in a few places you can find bullet holes … from people shooting at telephone poles, and shooting at road signs in Washington [County] or wherever it came from.
+When they were milling it, the saw blade would hit the lead, they’d get this ‘poof’ of lead out of the thing.
 They were like, “What’s going on?”
 They finally carved the bullet out, found a bullet they just cut in half.